-The integrated SET Plan identifies 10 actions for research and innovation based on an assessment of the energy system’s needs, the transformational impact of technologies and the potential to create growth and jobs in the EU.
-The SET Plan addresses the whole innovation chain, from research to market uptake, and tackles both financing and the regulatory framework.
+The SET-Plan identifies 10 key actions for research and innovation.
+These are based on the future energy system needs, the transformational impact of technologies, and their potential to create economic growth and provide jobs in the EU.
+The SET-Plan addresses the whole innovation chain, from research to market uptake, and tackles both financing and the regulatory framework.

 The first two key action are on global leadership in renewables.
 Five renewable energy technologies, including offshore wind, are highlighted to particularly benefit from pan-European collaboration.
 For each technology a dedicated Implementation Working Group has been established.